isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-cockroaches-in-apartments.markdown

 In a few days, they will come back with either poison bait or glue traps for capturing them alive so they may not pose any future problems if released into the wild.
 This is important because some poisons used in extermination could lead to secondary poisoning among pets who eat poisoned bugs.
 Keep it out of reach of children as, if handled improperly, this could lead to poisoning or even death!
 Sprays and other treatments will also work to kill roaches but are not always as effective.
 Some effective roach sprays include the Bengal Gold and the Ortho Home defense.
-The insecticide sprays mainly contain Permethrin or pyrethroids (comparable to botanical insecticides - pyrethrins).
+The insecticide sprays mainly contain PermethrinÂ or pyrethroids (comparable to botanicalÂ insecticidesÂ - pyrethrins).
 Sprays will also kill other insects, so be careful with where you are spraying.
 ### 6. Sprinkle Diatomaceous Earth
 Some people have noticed success by using [Diatomaceous Earth (food grade)](https://pestpolicy.com/diatomaceous-earth/) sprinkled around their house but this treatment can take months for visible results.
 This should also only be used when pets are excluded from the spaces.
-Diatomaceous earth powder will create that abrasive effect which will break the roaches' exoskeleton and exoskeleton.
+Diatomaceous earthÂ powder will create that abrasive effect which will break the roaches' exoskeleton and exoskeleton.
 Sprinkle the DE in areas where roaches are present, including all cracks and crevices around cabinets, behind refrigerators (baseboards if possible), along walls underneath appliances, especially under sinks.
 Consider pouring it into any holes or gaps found on your countertops so that they can not crawl back out again.
 You should also sprinkle some inside of drawers for those places hidden from sight.
 ### 7. Cockroach Traps - Boric acid or Dish soap
 For an extra effect set a trap with either boric acid or dish soap mixed with apple cider vinegar as bait by placing them at strategic points like corners and near drains."
-You can make the DIY roach killer - from boric acid ( Cup) & peanut butter ( Cup).
+You can make the DIY roach killer - from boric acid ( Cup)Â & peanut butter ( Cup).
 [Boric acid powder](https://pestpolicy.com/does-boric-acid-kill-roaches/)
 , if ingested, will exterminate the roaches while the peanut butter acts as an attractant.
 ### 8. Roach Treat the Perimeter Walls and Environment